EU edges closer to $60-per-barrel Russian oil price cap

 “Russia has made is clear the countries that abide by the cap won't receive their oil and that could result in cuts to natural gas exports as well," she said.
 “This will be an interesting few weeks and few months.”

 Hussein reported from Washington.
-AP Business Writer David McHugh contributed from Frankfurt, Germany.
+AP writer Aamer Madhani in Washington and business writer David McHugh contributed from Frankfurt, Germany.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.